guardian/cql/README.md

 - [x] Handle keyboard navigation on typeahead menu
 - [x] Handle selection on typeahead menu (including clicks)
 - [x] Correctly display typeahead menu when there's no content in a chip key or value
+- [x] Serialise to CQL string on copy
 - [ ] Deletion pattern for chips on backspace
 - [ ] Deletion handle for chips UI
 - [ ] Date suggestions